-0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 18 2.4 Reassessing fNRB, Para 20 - 25 20 - 25 ge Reassessing fNRB It is acknowledged that MoFuSS "requires some expertise to run," and it is well known that further development is required to enable PDs to replace default values with project-specific values.
+0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 16 2.4 Reassessing fNRB, Para 20 - 25 20 - 25 ge Reassessing fNRB It is acknowledged that MoFuSS "requires some expertise to run," and it is well known that further development is required to enable PDs to replace default values with project-specific values.
 Default values are in many cases inaccurate and are derived from datasets that are "all 10 or more years old" per the document.
-So, it is important that PDs can assess accurate, ground-truthed values and implement them in their project estimates.
-MoFuSS derived values should only be implemented and published after development work is complete and it is possible for PDs accurately define the inputs.
-19 2.4 Key assumptions in MoFuSS, para 22 22 te Key Assumptions in MoFuSS MoFuSS relies on several dozen parameters to model land cover change associated with woodfuel harvesting.
-Based on our request to delay the publication of these numbers before strict validation by experts.
-We suggest the following modification to reflect best the status of the current report.
-Values for fNRB provide preliminary results and will only be applicable for use upon a complete validation and verification of the data sets support the MoFuSS tool
+So, it is important that PDs can assess accurate, ground-truthed values and implement them.
+MoFuSS derived values should only be implemented after development work is complete and it is possible for PDs accurately define the inputs.
+17 2.4 Key assumptions in MoFuSS, para 22 22 te Key Assumptions in MoFuSS MoFuSS relies on several dozen parameters to model land cover change associated with woodfuel harvesting Based on our request to delay the publication of these numbers before strict validation by experts.
+We suggest the following modification Values for fNRB provide preliminary results and will only be applicable for use upon a complete validation and verification of the data sets support the MoFuSS tool